Let Routines be the Boss

 Create routine charts.
 Routine charts work especially well for young children, although people of all ages find them helpful.
 Routine charts give visual cues to what’s happening next.
 Parents and teachers can follow-through by simply pointing at the chart and asking, “What’s next on our routine chart?”
 Older children can create their own and check off the steps of their routine as they accomplish them.

 Follow-Through.
 When children are involved in creating routines, problem-solving, and reviewing routines, they develop a healthy sense of independence, and they are more willing to cooperate when the adult needs to follow-through.
 Creating routines with children doesn’t mean that children or adolescents will always follow the routines.
 As a matter of fact, most will have times when they do not follow the routine.
 Limits aren’t limits until they’re tested.
 Children want to know that adults will follow-through.
 This creates an environment of safety and predictability.
 If you have created routines with children, it will be easier to follow-through.
 When children don’t follow the routine, you can simply ask, “What’s next?”, or “What was our plan?”
+Then, stay present, warm and silent, allowing the child the dignity to cooperate using their own agency.

-Until next time
+Until next time…

 If this was helpful, share using the buttons below.